FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

-How to give a medicine without an internet connection
+How to dispense a medicine without internet

-2. tap the administration icon,
+2. tap the dispense icon,

 3. choose the dose (including fractional doses) and the recipient,